FC Espanya de Barcelona: Golden Age

-FC Espanya made their debut in the Campionat de Catalunya during the 1907–08 season and during the 1910s they challenged the monopoly previously enjoyed by FC Barcelona and RCD Espanyol.
+FC Espanya made their debut in the Campionat de Catalunya during the 1907–08 season and during the 1910s they challenged the monopoly previously enjoyed by Barcelona and RCD Espanyol.
 During the 1912–13 season there was a split in the Royal Spanish Football Federation and rival competitions were organised in both the Campionat de Catalunya and the Copa del Rey.
 FC Espanya won one version of the Campionat and then qualified for the Copa FEF.
 After beating Real Vigo Sporting in a preliminary round they then lost 1–0 to the eventual winners Racing de Irún in the semi-final.